mefellows/respite/README.md

 ### Add Support for ...

-Use the following Mixins to enhance your
+Use the following Mixins to enhance your Controllers

 * CachingSupport - to provide access to a Caching DSL within your routes
 * HateosSupport - to link data models together (not required for Mongo setup)
 * PaginationSupport - to enable REST pagination on CRUD objects
 * RepositorySupport - for enhanced Repository access
+* MetricSupport - for detailed instrumentation of API calls with its own API + Administration user interface

 ## Status